-- Working with MSP: This is the second method of becoming an agent where you will be working with an MSP that is directly registered with banks like the North American Bancard agent program.
+- Working with MSP: This is the second method of becoming an agent where you will be working with an MSP that is directly registered with banks like Shaw Merchant Group.
 Now obviously, you won’t get the buy rates that the bank is offering, you will get a rate that will have MSP’s commission added to it.
 But considering that the MSP is paying a hefty sum of money to the bank per year, this is more than a reasonable deal.
-A good MSP or ISO partner program will provide you with ample learning resources and continuous support so you will be able to learn quicker and ultimately earn quicker.
+A good MSP or ISO agent program will provide you with ample learning resources and continuous support so you will be able to learn quicker and ultimately earn quicker.

-Now that you know the difference between both, you should not have any problem with joining a merchant services reseller program.
+Now that you know the difference between both, you should not have any problem with joining a ISO agent program.
 However, there are some more things you need to understand before you dip your toe into this field.
-So for that, we will cover things like how this program works, what your responsibilities will be, and some things to look for in a suitable ISO partner program.
+So for that, we will cover things like how this program works, what your responsibilities will be, and some things to look for in a suitable ISO agent program.

-So How Does The Credit Card Processing Reseller Program Work?
+So How Does The ISO Agent Program Work?

 The process is pretty simple and straightforward.
 Assuming you are working with an MSP/ISO, you will get a ‘buy rate’ from the company.
 You can call it the profit of the MSP program.
 Now when you deal with a merchant, you will have to add your own profit to that buy rate and offer it to the merchant so that whenever a transaction is made, both you and the MSP will get a piece of it.